 Shooting Prep

 Sight in your bow.
 And not a week before October – break it out and break it in during spring.
-It’s so important to be comfortable with the weapon and equipment you take into the field, I can’t stress that enough.
-Whether you’re pulling out the bow you’ve been hunting with for five seasons or a brand new rig, it’s wildly important to know that piece of equipment inside and out.
-Be sure you’re dialed in to 20-30-40-50 and any distance beyond where you feel you can take and execute an ethical shot.
+It’s so important to be comfortable with the weapons and equipment you take into the field, I can’t stress that enough.
+Whether you’re pulling out the bow you’ve been hunting with for five seasons or a brand-new rig, it’s wildly important to know that piece of equipment inside and out.
+Be sure you’re dialed into 20-30-40-50 and any distance beyond where you feel you can take and execute an ethical shot.

 I tend to focus of my shooting practice around 40-45 yards, while my hunting scenarios typically yield 20-30 yard shots.
 Why?
 Smaller targets are harder to hit, so when that deer is 20 yards closer, I feel even more confident aiming at a larger area.

 Work that anchor point.
-Work on drawing your bow slow and smooth.
+Work on drawing your bow slowly and smoothly.
 If your bow is hard to draw, start your target shooting at a lower draw weight and work yourself up

 Drill.
 Drill.
 Drill.
 From blind bale shooting to long-distance target shooting, getting comfortable in nearly every shooting circumstance is important.
 Shoot in the wind.
 Shoot in the rain.
 Shoot when it’s cold.
 Shoot when it’s dark.
 Shoot seated, standing, leaning over, and shoot with limited and narrow lanes to mimic that super un-ideal situation that you *know* is bound to happen – because nothing ever goes how it should.
 Another big one – shoot in your hunting gear.
 Break out the gloves, hats, gaiters, and every other accessory you might wear afield and put it on.
 You’d be surprised how much your anchor point changes wearing these things.